Steven Nekhaila

-Steven Nekhaila is an American politician and Libertarian activist, who is the 23rd and current Chair of the Libertarian National Committee, the governing body of the Libertarian Party, since February 2025.
+Steven Nekhaila is an American politician and activist, serving since February 2025 as the 23rd and current Chair of the Libertarian National Committee, the governing body of the Libertarian Party.

 Nekhaila previously served in various positions within the Libertarian Party of Florida and the LNC before he won the 2025 LNC Chair special election, which followed the resignation of his predecessor Angela McArdle.

 Biography

-Nekhaila worked as a franchise owner of several chain restaurants before becoming involved in the Libertarian Party in 2014 as a founding member of the Libertarian party of the Florida Keys which would merge into the Libertarian Party of Florida.
-Since 2016 Nekhaila has been a member of the Libertarian Party national board.
+Nekhaila worked as a franchise owner of several chain restaurants before becoming involved in the Libertarian Party in 2014 as a founding member of the Libertarian Party of the Florida Keys which would merge into the Libertarian Party of Florida.
+Nekhaila has been a member of the Libertarian Party national board since 2016.

-In 2022 he applied to become a commissioner of Monroe County but would lose out to Jim Scholl.
-He also voiced opposition to the inundation of the Keys with Cruise Ships during the COVID-19 lockdowns, arguing instead that businesses should stay open.
+In 2022, Nekhaila applied to become a commissioner of Monroe County, losing to Jim Scholl.
+He also voiced opposition to the inundation of the Keys with cruise ships during the COVID-19 lockdowns, arguing instead that businesses should stay open.

-Nekhaila had served as a "delegate at large" of the Libertarian National Convention.
+Nekhaila had served as an at-large delegate of the Libertarian National Convention.
 Although not a consistent party-line supporter of the Mises Caucus, Nekhaila had been included on their endorsed slate at the 2024 Libertarian National Convention.
-Nekhaila stated that he wasn't opposed to the Caucus, but that it and its supporters needed to assimilate into the world of politics, and that ideally some of Mises' positions should be incorporated into the national party line.
-He positioned himself as a "unity" Libertarian, instead of a Mises or Orthodox Libertarian.
-During the convention Nekhaila had attempted to oust incumbent chairwoman Angela McArdle but placed fourth in the first round of voting and withdrew.
+Nekhaila stated that he wasn't opposed to the Mises Caucus, but that the caucus and its supporters needed to assimilate into the world of politics, and that ideally some of their positions should be incorporated into the national party line.
+He positioned himself as a "unity" Libertarian, instead of a Mises or Pragmatic Libertarian.
+During the convention Nekhaila attempted to oust incumbent chairwoman Angela McArdle, but placed fourth in the first round of voting and withdrew.
 At that convention he also denounced Donald Trump speaking as a candidate saying he "barely aligns with the [Mises] camp" and that he "is a far cry from the Libertarian Party."